-The Contractor shall provide complete disclosure of any material civil or criminal litigation or indictment either threatened or pending involving the Contractor.
-The Contractor shall also disclose any material litigation threatened or pending for subcontractors, consultants, and/or lobbyists.
+Each Offeror shall include in its proposal a complete disclosure of any material civil or criminal litigation or indictment either threatened or pending involving the Offeror.
+The Offeror shall also disclose any material litigation threatened or pending for subcontractors, consultants, and/or lobbyists.
 For purposes of this section, material refers to any action or pending action that a reasonable person knowledgeable in the industry would consider relevant or any development such a person would want to be aware of in order to stay fully apprised of the total mix of information relevant to the industry and its operations.
-This is a continuing disclosure requirement; any litigation commencing after submission of a response to a solicitation or execution of a contract shall be disclosed in a written statement within fifteen (15) days of its occurrence.
+This is a continuing disclosure requirement; any litigation commencing after submission of a Proposal shall be disclosed in a written statement within fifteen (15) days of its occurrence.
 The Contractor shall be required to file with the District comprehensive monthly reports regarding all threatened or pending litigation involving the Contractor's District of Columbia operations and all threatened or pending litigation that may be considered material to the overall operations of the Contractor.